neurodata/nddocs-archive/ndpaper2016/store.md

 ## Images

+You can reproduce our Read/Write throughput and the tilecache benchmarks using AWS EC2 instances.
+The software stack can be installed on the EC2 instance using an install scripts.
+After installing the backend, you can run the benchmarks in the paper using the benchmark scripts provided.
+The benchmark scripts are configurable to run the benchmark tests for different test configurations, for example running the benckmark for 32 threads.
+The results of these benchmarks are stored in CSV files and you can use provided R scripts to generate the graphs as shown in the paper.

-Table 1: Publicly available image data through NDStore.
+Table 3: Publicly available image data through NDStore.
 The key corresponds to the publication associated to the data, as given in Table 2.
 The token is a programmatic key which enables users to access the associated data.
 The URL corresponds to a location at which this data is viewable using our web viewer, NeuroDataViz.

 | key |       token        | resolution (nm3; Hz) |     voxels / volume     | channels | total (GV) |
 |-----|--------------------|----------------------|-------------------------|----------|------------|